top of page

 Section 1 Background

-1.1 The International Corporate Governance Society (ICGS or Society) is a non-profit, educational organization incorporated as a nonstock corporation under the laws of the US state of Virginia.
+1.1 The International Corporate Governance Society (ICGS or Society) is a non-profit, research organization incorporated as a nonstock corporation under the laws of the US state of Virginia.
 It is formed with the mission to provide an academic forum for international corporate governance scholars that enhances research, teaching, and consulting on corporate governance systems, practices, and outcomes throughout the global economy.
 ICGS pursues a deliberate international and inter-disciplinary focus.
-It seeks to be the academic society of choice for any or all academics with an interest in research, teaching, and/or consulting associated with corporate governance practices and systems.
+It seeks to be the society of choice for academics with an interest in research, teaching, and/or consulting associated with corporate governance practices and systems.

 1.2 All ICGS powers are exercised by or under the authority of, and the business and affairs of the Society are managed under the direction of, the ICGS Board of Directors (Board).
-Due to the mission of ICGS, the Board strives for the highest standards of governance practices to guide and monitor its own activities to the benefit of the Society.
+Due to the mission of ICGS, the Board strives for the best governance practices to guide and monitor its own activities to the benefit of the Society.

-1.3 All Board members feel that it is a privilege to be appointed to the Board of ICGS.
-In agreeing to become a member, they all assume the responsibility for collectively overseeing the interests of ICGS including the legal and ethical duties that are attached to being on a Board of a charitable not-for-profit organization, receiving funds from ICGS members (Members) and donors.
-As such, all Board members agree to act in the best interests of the ICGS and to uphold their fiduciary duties to the best of their abilities.
+1.3 All Board members (Directors) should feel that it is a privilege to be appointed to the Board of ICGS.
+In agreeing to become a director, they all assume the responsibility for collectively overseeing the interests of ICGS including the legal and ethical duties that are attached to being on a Board of a charitable not-for-profit organization, receiving funds from ICGS members (Members) and donors.
+As such, all Directors agree to act in the best interests of ICGS and to uphold their fiduciary duties to the best of their abilities.

-1.4 This Board Charter (Charter) is intended to assist the ICGS Board and each individual member to fulfil his/her corporate responsibilities.
-It also makes it clear to ICGS stakeholders that responsibilities are taken seriously and in an accountable manner.
+1.4 This Board Charter (Charter) is intended to assist the ICGS Board and each Director to fulfil its/their corporate responsibilities.
+It also signals to ICGS stakeholders that responsibilities are taken seriously and in an accountable manner.
 It is a public declaration of the Board’s understanding and acceptance of its role and responsibilities.

-1.5 All Board members are committed to the four core values that guide the ICGS Board
+1.5 All Directors are committed to the five core values that guide the ICGS Board:

 • Integrity